-Many states passed ‘trigger laws’ that banned abortion when Roe v.
+Many states had or passed laws that banned abortion when Roe v.
 Wade was struck down.
-Illinois had a trigger law keeping abortion legal: Governor JB Pritzker signed the Reproductive Health Act into law in 2019.
+Illinois has a law keeping abortion legal: Governor JB Pritzker signed the Reproductive Health Act into law in 2019.

 Learn how to protect your digital privacy when seeking reproductive care.

 The Illinois Attorney General has provided specific guidance to law enforcement on abortion.

 An induced abortion is the voluntary termination of a pregnancy.
 An induced abortion can be done surgically or by taking medication.
 There are many reasons a person may have an induced abortion.
 A person may not wish to continue their pregnancy, or it may be medically indicated due to maternal complications of pregnancy or fetal anomaly.

 In Illinois, you can have an induced abortion for any reason until fetal viability, around 24-26 weeks of pregnancy.
 A fetus is considered viable if there is a significant chance it will be able to survive outside of the uterus without extraordinary medical interventions.
 A healthcare provider must determine whether pregnancy has reached viability.
 After a pregnancy is determined to be viable, an induced abortion can only be done to protect the patient’s life or physical and mental health.
 If you are unsure if your pregnancy is viable, speak to a healthcare provider to determine whether you can legally have an abortion in Illinois.

 Anyone with the biological capability to become pregnant could need an abortion.
 This includes women, transgender men, or non-binary people.
 People of all gender identities need access to safe abortion care.